 - Soy milk

-These varieties have their own pros and cons, and they are often not as protein-rich as dairy milk.
+These varieties have pros and cons and are often not as protein-rich as dairy milk.
 Thus, it is a good idea to check the ingredients label and nutritional panel to see if they offer the desired qualities or not.

 11) Soda/Soft Drinks

 Soda/soft drink typically refers to carbonated and sweetened non-alcoholic drinks.

 However, there are varying drinks that can come under this banner, including:

 - Flavored sparkling drinks